BOM-98/mental-maths-project-2/README.md

 When designing the website, it's crucial to ensure that the color contrast ratios meet the Web Content Accessibility Guidelines (WCAG) standards.
 This will guarantee that users with visual impairments can easily access and navigate the site.

-In this color palette, the primary color (Navy Blue) and secondary color (Sky Blue) provide sufficient contrast against the white background.
-However, the accent color (Coral) is used sparingly and with caution, as it may not provide enough contrast against the white background for some users.
+In this color palette, the primary color (Argintinian Blue) and secondary color (Eerie black) provide sufficient contrast against the white background.
+However, the highlight color (Lime Green) is used sparingly and with caution, as it may not provide enough contrast against the white background for some users.

 Overall, this color palette provides a professional, engaging, and accessible experience for users, ensuring that the site's design aligns with its purpose and target personas.